-Be on the lookout for waters that look suspicious — foamy, scummy, thick like paint, pea-green, blue-green or brownish red.
-Only a fraction of Oregon's waterbodies are monitored, so when in doubt, stay out!
+Be on the lookout for waters that look suspicious — foamy, scummy, thick like paint, pea-green, blue-green or brownish red, or bright green cells suspended in the water column.
+When in doubt, stay out!

 Children and pets are particularly susceptible to this toxin

 Exposure to toxins can produce symptoms of numbness, tingling and dizziness that can lead to difficulty breathing or heart problems and require immediate medical attention.
 Symptoms of skin irritation, weakness, diarrhea, nausea, cramps and fainting should also receive medical attention if they persist or worsen.
 Children and pets are particularly susceptible.

 Swallowing or inhaling water droplets should be avoided, as well as skin contact with water by humans or animals.
 Drinking water from these bodies of water is especially dangerous.
 Oregon Public Health officials advise campers and other visitors that toxins cannot be removed by boiling, filtering or treating the water with camping-style filters.